Back row - Timothy Black ’20, Prof. Amy Evrard, Haley Shultz ’21, Prof. Anne Douds, Utkarsh Uprety ’20; Prof. Ivanova Reyes, Shanzea Sarewar ’20

 - The deadline for summer 2022 is Monday, February 14, 2022 at 5 pm.

 - All applicants must first fill out and submit the Kolbe Fellows Program Application which provides the selection committee with some initial information about the applicant and serves as a cover sheet for the application.
 Once the form has been submitted, applicants will be taken to a page explaining the next steps.

 - All applicants are required to submit the following materials in the order specified as a single pdf.
-Compress the individual files into one large file with KF’19 and the applicant’s name in the subject line of the e-mail and as the file’s title:
+Compress the individual files into one large file with KF’22 and the applicant’s name in the subject line of the e-mail and as the file’s title:

 - A one-page resume

 - A three-page proposal (11 pt. font, double spaced) outlining the nature of the applicant’s project.
-The proposal should include the intended goals to be accomplished, how specifically these goals will be met, how this particular project will contribute to the applicant’s academic or artistic field, the research design and timetable s/he intends to employ, and a budget stating how the $500 in research-related expenses will be spent.
+The proposal should include the intended goals to be accomplished, how specifically these goals will be met, how this particular project will contribute to the applicant’s academic or artistic field, the research design and timetable they intend to employ, and a budget stating how the $500 in research-related expenses will be spent.

 Preference in selection will be given to those applications in which student and mentor will be able to spend most of the program together, engaged in the project.

 All materials must be emailed to email@example.com no later than February 14 at 5 pm for Summer 2022.
 This deadline includes endorsement letters and transcripts.
 Late submissions will not be considered.

 - The clarity of the proposal itself with regard to goals, objectives, and project design;

 - The feasibility of the project given the applicant’s academic background, the project scope, and the time frame proposed;

 - The faculty mentor’s endorsement of the project, the appropriateness of their background/expertise for supervision of the project, and the extent to which the project provides an opportunity for regular interaction between faculty mentor and the student;